-Sexual Harassment Complaints – Responding and Investigating
+Sexual Harassment – Responding to Complaints

 The Worker Protection Act 2023 introduces a specific requirement for employers to take positive action to prevent the sexual harassment of employees at work.
 Whilst many organisations will have confidential reporting routes, it is probable that the majority of concerns will be raised via line managers.
 It is imperative that line managers understand how to respond appropriately.
 An insensitive or disinterested response presents a very real risk escalation to tribunal for a breach of the Worker Protection Act and/or discrimination.

-For Whom
+For Whom?

 Content